ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 We can create two folders:

-* The first for the original images
+- The first is the source folder (`./images`) for the original images
-* The second for the optimized images
+- The second is the destination folder (`./dest/images`) for the optimized images

 And the task that we will write will see images in the first folder, then optimize them and move them to the optimized folder.